 If you’re travelling with toddlers in London, days out can be difficult to plan.
 Enrich their minds by introducing them to the world of art and storytelling, visit child-friendly attractions or treat them to a new toy.

 Every Sunday morning, fly away on a Magic Carpet storytelling adventure in the National Gallery.
 Stories are inspired by paintings in the gallery and told in front of a different painting each week.
 The free storytelling session is perfect for families and is aimed at children under 5, but arrive early because places are limited.
-There is also a children’s gallery and a term-time Welcome Wednesdays event, bringing paintings to life through play activities for toddlers.

 On Regent Street, Hamley's toy shop is spread over 7 floors of fun and is a perfect rainy day option to suit any budget.
 There are free toy demonstrations every day and a dedicated preschool section with toys for tiny tots to aid in learning and development.
 The store is open from 10am-9pm from Monday-Friday, with amended opening and closing times of a weekend.